Raspberry Pi 4

 Create a Yocto image

-Please follow the below steps to setup your Yocto build:
+Follow the below steps to setup a Yocto build:

-• Make a directory “yocto” and in that directory, make a directory called “sources”.
+• Create a directory for your Yocto build, and inside this directory, create another directory called “sources”.

 • In the “sources” directory, clone the following repositories: